Schuyler County is named for Philip Schuyler, who was a soldier in the American Revolutionary War and later a United States Senator from New York.

 Description: The building faces southeast and is a two story red colored brick structure.
 The building is located on landscaped grounds in the center of Montour Falls and is constructed of brick, the structure is prostyle tetrastyle.
 The front has a large portico with six columns rising to a pediment at the roof line.
 The original door and sidelights, as well as Grecian styled hanging lamps, all contribute to the facade.
 The most conspicuous is the octagonal wood frame cupola rising high above the building.
 The building is now the Montour Village Hall.

-History: The county was created in 1854 and Montour Falls was designated as the county seat.
+History: The county was created in 1854 and Montour Falls was selected as the county seat.
 The first courthouse was built in 1854 to 1855 and is still standing.
 The county seat was moved to Watkins Glen in 1867.
 The second and present courthouse was constructed in 1867 to 1868.

 County Courthouse - Watkins Glen